 Ultrasound has a limited role to play in either diagnosis or staging transitional cell carcinomas of the urinary tract in general.

-Bladder transitional cell carcinomas appear as either focal regions of thickening of the bladder wall, or as masses protruding into the bladder lumen, or in advanced cases, extending into adjacent tissues.
+Bladder transitional cell carcinomas appear as either focal regions of thickening of the bladder wall, or as masses protruding into the bladder lumen, or extending into adjacent tissues in advanced cases.
 Care should be taken in assessing bladder wall thickness as this changes with the degree of bladder distension and varies from patient to patient, e.g. patients with bladder outlet obstruction due to benign prostatic hypertrophy.
 In general, however, asymmetric mural thickening should be viewed with suspicion.

-Although unable to distinguish between T1, T2 and T3a (microscopic extravesical spread), CT is able to distinguish T3b tumors (stranding/nodules in perivesical fat) and T4 tumors (direct extension into adjacent structures/loss of normal fat plane) 4.
+Although unable to distinguish between T1, T2 and T3a (microscopic extravesical spread), CT can distinguish T3b tumors (stranding/nodules in perivesical fat) and T4 tumors (direct extension into adjacent structures/loss of normal fat plane) 4.

 Care should be exercised when interpreting stranding or nodularity following transurethral resection or even biopsy, as these changes may be postoperative 4.

-Nodal metastases are common, seen in 30% of T2 tumors and 60% of T3 and T4 tumors 4.
+Nodal metastases are common in 30% of T2 tumors and 60% of T3 and T4 tumors 4.

 CT or conventional urography